kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ### Do the conversion

+Before you start: be sure to git fetch & git merge or git pull your latest source version from github.com or locally if maintained locally.

 The conversion takes the Wiki files, grabs the first paragraph (the definition) in each file, places it in the Spec-Up-T specification with a link to the Wiki, and also takes the definition from the Wiki file and adds a link to the Spec-Up-T specification with each term.

 ```bash